ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Parameters for Stochastically Perturbed Parameterizations (SPP)
 ------------------------------------------------------------------

-Set default Stochastically Perturbed Parameterizations (SPP) stochastic physics options.
-Unlike :ref:`SPPT physics <SPPT>`, SPP is applied within the physics, not afterward.
-SPP perturbs specific tuning parameters within a physics :term:`parameterization` (unlike `SPPT <SPPT>`, which multiplies overall physics tendencies by a random perturbation field *after* the call to the physics suite).
+SPP perturbs specific tuning parameters within a physics :term:`parameterization` (unlike :ref:`SPPT <SPPT>`, which multiplies overall physics tendencies by a random perturbation field *after* the call to the physics suite).
 Each SPP option is an array, applicable (in order) to the :term:`RAP`/:term:`HRRR`-based parameterization listed in ``SPP_VAR_LIST``.
 Enter each value of the array in ``config.sh`` as shown below without commas or single quotes (e.g., ``SPP_VAR_LIST=( "pbl" "sfc" "mp" "rad" "gwd"`` ).
 Both commas and single quotes will be added by Jinja when creating the namelist.

 .. note::
    SPP is currently only available for specific physics schemes used in the RAP/HRRR physics suite.
 Users need to be aware of which :term:`SDF` is chosen when turning this option on.
+Among the supported physics suites, SPP can be used with the ``FV3_HRRR`` option for ``CCPP_PHYS_SUITE``.

 ``DO_SPP``: (Default: "false")
    Flag to turn SPP on or off.
 SPP perturbs parameters or variables with unknown or uncertain magnitudes within the physics code based on ranges provided by physics experts.

 ``ISEED_SPP``: (Default: ( "4" "4" "4" "4" "4" ) )
-   The initial seed value for the perturbation pattern.
+   Seed for setting the random number sequence for the perturbation pattern.

 ``SPP_MAG_LIST``: (Default: ( "0.2" "0.2" "0.75" "0.2" "0.2" ) )
+   SPP perturbation magnitudes used in each parameterization.
 Corresponds to the variable ``spp_prt_list`` in ``input.nml``

 ``SPP_LSCALE``: (Default: ( "150000.0" "150000.0" "150000.0" "150000.0" "150000.0" ) )
-   Length scale in meters.
+   Decorrelation spatial scales in meters.

 ``SPP_TSCALE``: (Default: ( "21600.0" "21600.0" "21600.0" "21600.0" "21600.0" ) )
-   Time decorrelation length in seconds.
+   Decorrelation timescales in seconds.
 Corresponds to the variable ``spp_tau`` in ``input.nml``.

 ``SPP_SIGTOP1``: (Default: ( "0.1" "0.1" "0.1" "0.1" "0.1") )
    Controls vertical tapering of perturbations at the tropopause and corresponds to the lower sigma level at which to taper perturbations to zero.